CorvusKnight09/YahtzeeCalc/README.md

 # YahtzeeCalc
- Program I made as a joke to cheat at Yahtzee
+I made this program as a joke at first, but ended up putting a lot of effort into it.